 \subsection{Attribute-Based Explainability in Recommender Systems}

-Unlike user- and item-based explanations, attribute-based explanations learn a user's personalized attribute preferences, thereby increasing the system's persuasiveness and trustworthiness \citep{attribute-based-cfe-reco-RL,attribute-based-xai-reco1}.
-As mentioned earlier, there do exist works that provide explanations which utilize the user's preference over interpretable attributes of an item.
+Unlike user-based and item-based explanations, attribute-based explanations explain a recommendation based on the user's personalized attribute preferences, thereby enhancing the system's overall persuasiveness and trustworthiness \citep{attribute-based-cfe-reco-RL,attribute-based-xai-reco1}.
+As mentioned earlier, there do exist previous works that provide explanations that utilize the user's preference over interpretable attributes of an item.
 Most of these works utilize the reviews provided by the users to capture this preference (and use that to train the recommender system itself \citep{explicit-factors-paper-yongfeng,McAuley-and-Leskovec2013,attribute-based-xai-reco2-radarchart-paper}).
-However, such reviews might not exist even in the presence of ratings, for example, Netflix scrapped its review section due to low user participation recently \citep{netflix-no-more-reviews}.
+However, such reviews might not exist even in the presence of ratings.
+For example, Netflix scrapped its review section due to low user participation recently \citep{netflix-no-more-reviews}.
 Secondly, there is no guarantee of mention of interpretable attributes in the reviews that can be used to learn the user's preference.
-Even the datasets used in these papers had very sparse user reviews; over 77\% of the users had only \emph{one review} \citep{attribute-based-xai-reco4-trirank-paper}, making the inference of users' preferences questionable.
+Even the datasets used in these approaches had very sparse user reviews; over 77\% of the users had only \emph{one review} \citep{attribute-based-xai-reco4-trirank-paper}, making the inference of users' preferences challenging.

-On the other hand, our approach also provides attribute-based explanations by utilizing the attributes of an item available in most recommender datasets (e.g., movie or game genres), and it \emph{does not} use reviews.
+On the other hand, \toolname also provides attribute-based explanations; however, it utilizes the attributes of an item that is available in their metadata, e.g., movie or game genres, and hence \emph{does not} depend on user reviews.
 Similar to ours, AMCF \citep{amcf-paper} learns users' preferences over item attributes by training an attention network.
 So it provides attribute-based explanations like our approach; however, AMCF is not a post-hoc technique -- it needs to be trained along with the recommender system.
 Similarly, \citet{attribute-based-cfe-reco-RL} proposes CERec to determine the attributes that are important for a user-item pair (in a counterfactual manner); however, CERec is also not a post-hoc technique. \citet{rl-approach-xai-reco-MSFT} propose a post-hoc RL-based approach that generates attribute-based explanations for a user; however, like most previous approaches, it acquires the attributes from the user reviews -- whose downsides are aforementioned.
 Hence our approach sits at the intersection of attribute-based (\emph{without} requiring user reviews), post-hoc explanation techniques, generating amortized explanations.
 To the best of our knowledge, \toolname \textbf{is the first technique} to have all these desirable properties.